MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-prepare-updatable-help-cab-files.md

 ---
+ms.date: 09/03/2012
+ms.topic: reference
-title: How to Prepare Updatable Help CAB Files ms.date: 09/03/2012
+title: How to Prepare Updatable Help CAB Files
+description: How to Prepare Updatable Help CAB Files
 ---
 # How to Prepare Updatable Help CAB Files